 When we started Epsagon two years ago, we observed the rapid adoption of cloud and microservice technologies at an amazing pace without giving much thought to monitoring and troubleshooting these new platforms.
 We also quickly discovered how existing tracing and logging technologies were outdated and not suitable for modern architectures.

 We identified AWS Lambda as a suitable technology to test our hypothesis.
 It lacked any kind of distributed tracing technology that might have otherwise posed issues for troubleshooting.
-Our tool, which was launched in October 2018, included a self-serve offering which already enables hundreds of organizations to run serverless workloads in production with end-to-end tracing and logging, spending just a few minutes to set it up, with very low maintenance.
+Our tool, which was launched in October 2018, included a self-serve offering that already enables hundreds of organizations to run serverless workloads in production with end-to-end tracing and logging, spending just a few minutes to set it up, with very low maintenance.
 The combination of tracing and logging proved to be invaluable — no more out-of-context metrics and logs — instead, distributed traces combined with logs effectively began to “tell the story” of such a complex system.

 Key Trends in Modern Application Development